Balancing Act: Trading Off Odometry and Map Registration for Efficient Lidar Localization: Experiments

 \subsection{Data}

-We collected data using the Boreas vehicle near the University of Toronto Institute for Aerospace Studies \cite{Burnett2022BoreasAM}.
-Lidar data was collected using an Aeva Aeries II FMCW lidar sensor, which has a $120^{\circ}$ horizontal field of view, a $30^{\circ}$ vertical field of view, a maximum operating range of $500 \ \unit{\m}$, and operates at $10 \ \unit{\hertz}$.
-The lidar is equipped with an IMU, from which we use gyroscope measurements.
-Groundtruth was generated from GNSS, a stand-alone IMU, and wheel encoder data using Applanix’s RTX POSPac software.
+We utilize the Boreas Road Trip dataset \cite{Lisus2026BORRT}, which includes data collected by an Aeva Aeries II FMCW lidar sensor.
+This sensor has a $120^{\circ}$ horizontal field of view, a $30^{\circ}$ vertical field of view, a maximum operating range of $500 \ \unit{\m}$, and operates at $10 \ \unit{\hertz}$.
+We also utilize data from the stand-alone Silicon Sensing DMU41 IMU, which operates at $200 \ \unit{\hertz}$, and the Dynapar Wheel Encoder mounted to the rear-left wheel of the vehicle.

-We collected five sequences for three different routes totalling approximately $110 \ \unit{\km}$.
-The `Glen Shields' route, introduced in \cite{Burnett2022BoreasAM}, is a suburban route with many static features; the `Commercial' route passes through slower urban areas with clear geometric landmarks; and the `Highway 7' route, introduced in \cite{lisus2024doppler}, has a higher speed limit and is primarily on a highway with fewer static features.
-For each route, two holdout sequences were used to tune covariances and gyroscope biases, one sequence was used to create the reference map, and the two remaining sequences were used to generate the experimental results.
-The tuning process was performed on all the holdout sequences collectively to prevent overfiting to a specific route.
-No GPS or IMU data was used to construct the map; gyroscope data is exclusively used during the repeat pass to aid in estimation.
+We evaluated our approach on five routes totalling approximately $116 \ \unit{\km}$ of unique driving data, representing over $2700 \ \unit{\km}$ of cumulative data processed across all tested configurations and pipelines.
+The \texttt{Suburban} route consists of residential areas with many static features.
+The \texttt{Industrial} route covers urban areas with slower speeds and distinct geometric landmarks.
+Several sequences in this set were collected during active snowfall.
+The \texttt{Regional North} and \texttt{Regional South} routes have high-speed highway segments with fewer static features; these two routes follow the same highway in opposite directions.
+Finally, the \texttt{Tunnel} route includes a $840$-$\unit{m}$-long tunnel segment.

+For each route, one holdout sequence was reserved for tuning covariances and biases, one sequence was used to construct the reference map, and three sequences were used for experimental testing.
+Since the \texttt{Regional} routes contain only 3 sequences each, one was used for the reference map and the remaining sequences for localization testing; the reported \texttt{Regional} results are the average of these four trials.
+Tuning was performed across all holdout sequences collectively to prevent overfitting to a specific route.